jfwberg/lightweight-data-cloud-util/README.md

 /**
  * STREAMING INGESTION API METHODS
  */
-// Method to synchronously call the ingest API with the records and the config from the metadata record utl.Dc.streamRecordsToDataCloud(String mdtConfigName, sObject[] records);

 // Method to asynchronously call the ingest API, in this case due to the "future" nature of callout
 // we are required to serialize the sObjects using JSON.serialize(sObject[] records)
 // Use this on (platform event) triggers utl.Dc.streamRecordsToDataCloudAsync(String mdtConfigName, String serializedRecords);

+// Method to synchronously call the ingest API with the records and the config from the metadata record utl.Dc.streamRecordsToDataCloud(String mdtConfigName, sObject[] records);

+// Method to synchronously call the ingest API with the records and the config from the metadata record
+// This method takes a list of object maps as the record parameter utl.Dc.streamRecordsToDataCloud(String mdtConfigName, List<Map<String,Object>> records);

 // Method to call the ingestion API with a custom generated payload and the option to test the payload
 // against the payload validation endpoint